uglyviking/Book-of-Eternal-Flame/source/content/The Frost and the Furious/Session Notes/Session 2.md

 We fail in sneaking up on the tapirs but see that they have escaped some snares that may be poisoning.

 [[Ologa]] tames them and then [[Maxim]] removes the snares.
 We see the snares appear to be old ones that are similar to the [[The Broken Tusk|Broken Tusk]].
 We also see some humanoid footprints.
 We see that these are very fresh.
 Then two burned orcs show up and challenge us.
-We deafeat them but as the last the one dies he says with his dying breath that "[[Ivarsa]] will end you traitors"
+We defeat them but as the last the one dies he says with his dying breath that "[[Ivarsa]] will end you traitors"

 | Loot                       |
 | -------------------------- |